tenancy/docs/docs/tenancy/1.x/identification-http.md

 ## Introduction
 Identifying a tenant through the HTTP request object is a very common way of identifying tenants.
-In order to allow a tenant to be identified with the Http driver, you need to apply a Contract to the [tenant][what-is-a-tenant] class and implement the required methods.
+In order to allow a tenant to be identified with the Http driver, you need to apply a Contract to the [tenant](what-is-a-tenant) class and implement the required methods.

 This allows you to set up your own identification requirements, for example:
 * Host, a Fully Qualified Domain Name.
 * Path, the requested path in the URL.
-* Get parameter.
+* Query parameter.

 Install using composer: